Truly fantastic - an inspiring exhibition

 The art world has a vast amount of money circulating around, let's say,

-one-twenty-fifth of this poutput, whereto system of investment, sale and profit can function.
+one-twenty-fifth of this output, fuelling a volatile system of investment, sale and profit.
 Perhaps another twenty-fifth is under the patronage and influence of the academy, working in concert with a few big funders.
 This "public" sector operates as a bloodless arena, you might say.
 But people do get hurt, and most of them are ultimately neglected or entirely ignored.
-The artists who fail to be patronised by the elite institutions -the vast majority- inhabit an echo chamber of people calling out for recognition and praise, in embittered isolation or clustering together for warmth.And, sometimes, stabbing each other in the back, as evidence of their neurosis.
+The artists who fail to be patronised by the elite institutions -the vast majority- inhabit an echo chamber of people calling out for recognition and praise, in embittered isolation, or they are clustering together for warmth.And, sometimes, stabbing each other in the back, as evidence of their inevitable neuroses.

 So back, at last, to what I saw at WAC 2021in the Cathedral.
 Without question, the exhibition was a triumph!
 At the risk of repetition, it was not simply the scale of the show that so impressed, but also the scale and majesty of the venue, and its overwhelming cultural authority.
 The fact that the vast nave was cleared of furniture magnified the impact of what the visitor could focus on in detail.
 WAC exhibitions have been held in the cathedral before, but this time much of the installed work had the scale and verve to encourage a complex and confident dialogue with the space that surrounded it.
 There is another important factor here.
 Most of installation pieces were curated and selected outside the main competition, with their relationship with the surroundings in mind.
 This had a tremendously beneficial effect on the clarity of the experience for the viewer, and the way that ideas could flow freely between one piece and another and between the art and its environment.
 Consequently, although there was a diversity of theme, as you would expect from an open competition with more the hundred contributors, some unifying themes emerged.

 Benjamin assumed that industrial technology, not least the mechanics of mass reproduction, would inevitably rob art of its aura - perhaps to award it with a new democracy and authenticity.
-What in fact has happened in the intervening years is that there appears to be more aura emanating from artworks than ever before.
+What in fact has happened in the intervening years is that there appears to be more aura emanating from more artworks than ever before.
 And the digital means of reproduction add a radiant glow all of their own.
 So now Banksy makes a brief and sardonic comment on a wall overnight and, by the next night, people are hacking at that wall so they can take their block of aura to the art dealer with the best connections.
+So now Banksy devises strategies to break the strongest of links between aura and commerce.
+But the more he subverts the more aura he generates, and thus the prices rise - and still more walls get vandalised.

-Of course, great cathedrals, temples and mosques have been generating aura for thousands of years - and still do so, even for many unbelievers.
-So, place an artwork within such a setting, and you can get a glorious howl of aural feedback.
+Of course, great cathedrals, temples and mosques have been generating aura for thousands of years.
+It is essential to their purpose.
+They still do so, even for many millions of unbelievers.
+As Anglican churches empty at an alarming rate, visits to and worship in Anglican cathedrals continue to increase.
+So, place an artwork within such a setting, and you can get a glorious howl of positive feedback.
 Only someone with a heart of stone could fail to be moved.
 (Yes, I know I am getting carried away here.
-Some people will be more than able to resist being moved.
-But many of us are suckers for aura.
+Some people will be more able to resist being moved than me.
+But many of us are suckers for aura, addicts even.
 It nourishes us.
-Often, it is the closest we can get to the transcendent, the divine.
+Often, it is the closest we can get to the transcendent, the numinous, the divine.

 This brings me to the individual artists.
 I open with the shimmering work of Bob Spriggs, not least because of its audacious relationship with the setting.
 The Chapter House, built in the early thirteen hundreds, is as close to perfection as any building I know.
 The octagonal structure of limestone and clear glass is like a premonition of Bach's music, in its precise order of rhythm and harmony, and the clarity, subtlety and invention of its unfussy detail.
 Bob Spriggs' installation showed no compromise.
 It is as if Ligeti has joined in with Bach.
 That should create the most outrageous cacophony, but it proved to be a stimulating, invigorating, fascinating counterpoint.
 I am reminded that such an effect was created by Shostakovitch in his reinvention of Bach's Preludes and Fugues.)